pombredanne/cornae/_posts/2008-03-21-ajax-and-the-old-world.markdown

 ---
 layout: post
 title: AJAX and the old world
-summary: Today, complex layout methods have made it possible to borrow from interaction patterns of desktop applications including drop down menu bars, expanding trees and tabs.
-It's this exact inevitable shift of desktop application design patterns to the page metaphor that has more than often led to confusion amongst both web designers and end users.
-In this era of AJAX and RIAs the possibilities for user interface designers have become infinite.
-Hence the question arises: Have all of these developments actually led to an improved user experience?
+summary: Today, complex layout methods have made it possible to borrow from interaction patterns of desktop applications
 avatar: avatar-ajax.png
 ---